Supercomputing-System-AI-Lab/UniversalCheckpointing/README.md

   *Figure: Training LM loss curve for first 200 training steps of Step 1 (TP=2) and training steps 101 to 200 of Step 3 (PP=2), which was loaded using the Universal Checkpoint*
 </div>

+---

+Other Examples:
+For more demonstrations—such as 3D parallelism, BF16 precision, and the LLaMA model—please see the [Megatron-DeepSpeed UCP blog](https://github.com/xylian86/Megatron-DeepSpeed/tree/ucp/examples_deepspeed/universal_checkpointing) for more examples, including 3D parallelism and Llama Model, BF16 types.

+Feel free to customize the model configuration by adjusting the hidden size, number of layers, and various parallelism strategies.

 ## 📜 Citation